 It then states how long the photoshoot will last, how much time will be allotted for hair & makeup (if included), roughly how many images the client will be shown at her viewing session, and states that image products are sold separately from the initial payment or session fee (if using the “session fee” version)

 I highly recommend doing at least some editing before her viewing because she’s more likely to buy more images.
 I know it’s more work but hey, it’s also more money!

 Second Section — Session Fee and Initial Payment

 This part begins with what the client agrees to pay for the photo session and states again that no images are included with this initial payment (if using the “session fee” version).
 This is to re-emphasize that no images are included in her initial photo shoot, but to be purchased later at her viewing.

 It also states how the client agrees to pay for the photo session in full and that their scheduled time slot is not set until 100% of this payment is received by the photographer.
 It then goes on to explain how the photographer will not advertise availability for this exact same time slot for any other potential client and if client cancels within a certain time frame that this initial payment will not be refunded.

-So, this part covers my deposit requirement and cancellation and re-scheduling policy.
+So, this part covers the deposit requirement and cancellation and re-scheduling policy.
 This is another area that needs to be spelled out so your client has a clear understanding of what will happen if they have to cancel or re-schedule.

 There’s also a line or two regarding a “no-show” and how that’s handled.